General named to head debt-ridden Venezuelan oil company

 The move comes only days after PDVSA and Venezuela were declared in selective default for failing to meet payments on certain bonds in time.

-On Tuesday, the government arrested six executives of PDVSA's Houston-based affiliate, Citgo, for allegedly signing contracts to refinance US$4 billion in debt without the government's approval.
+The company's bonds represent 30 per cent of a Venezuelan external debt estimated at US$150 billion, which Maduro has been seeking to renegotiate.

-The company, Venezuela's biggest export earner, has been in steep decline for years, with production falling to 1.9 million barrels a day currently, from 2.6 million last year.
+The company has been in steep decline for years, with production falling to 1.9 million barrels a day currently, from 2.6 million last year and 3.2 million in 2008.

-Maduro said a goal of the restructuring would be to raise production.
+That decline - attributed partly to low investment in infrastructure - combined with the worldwide drop in oil prices has plunged the country into crisis.

-With barely US$10 billion in hard currency reserves, Maduro's socialist government has been fighting to stay afloat financially.
+With barely US$10 billion in its hard currency reserves, Maduro's socialist government has been fighting to stay afloat.

-A deep and prolonged economic crisis has led to crippling shortages of food, medicine and industrial inputs, fueling inflation that at 1,000 per cent is the world's highest.
+The prolonged economic crisis has brought crippling shortages of food, medicine and industrial inputs, fuelling inflation which at 1,000 per cent is the world's highest - and the International Monetary Fund projects could exceed 2,300 per cent next year.